saulpierotti/markdown_notebook/ADS.md

 * The input of the sorting problem is a sequence of numbers $<a_1, a_2, ..., a_n>$
 * The numbers in the input are also called keys
 * The output of the sorting problem is a permutation $a_1', a_2', ..., a_n'$ of the input such that $a_1' \leq a_2 \leq...\leq a_n$
+* When there are at least 2 elements that are identical, sorting algorithms can maintain the respective previous order of the elements or not
+* Normally, the numbers to be sorted are a key that is paired to other data, forming a record
+	* A record is composed of a key and satellite data
+	* A sorting algorithm permutes the keys, and then it permutes the satellite data accordingly
+* In some applications it can be important that sorting does not alter the ordering of equal keys, especially when satellite data is involved
+	* The other data can already be sorted following another criterion and I may need to not alter this
+* An algorithm that sorts without altering the order of equal keys is said to sort in place

 ## Insertion sort
 * Intuition: It is like arranging card in order in your hand by picking one at a time and placing it in the right position, by comparing it with all the other cards already in your hand